EviLuci/Zed-Vim-KeyMappings/README.md

-# Zed-Vim-KeyMappings
+# Settings for vim mode in Zed (always WIP)
-Key Mappings for vim mode in Zed editor
+Trying to port my neovim setup to Zed [*someone make a which-key plugin for zed as well*]